hraban/udep/README.md

 ## Usage

+(A _rule_ is something you want to build: e.g. `main.css` for your final, minified CSS, or `my-server` if you have a rule that launches a server.
+A _recipe_ is a small script which builds the target of your rule.
+For the CSS file, that might be running SASS.
+For the server, maybe you invoke the AWS CLI to launch an EC2 instance.)

 In Make, there is a central location (Makefile) which contains declarations for every rule, its dependencies, and its recipe.
 In udep, there is no such central
 location: every rule is a separate script / program / binary in the PWD, which